kimpublic/startup/README.md

 Hall of Fame Rankings are processed as Simon does.
 Deployment was soooo confusing.
 As .env is not recommended to be uploaded online, to deal with environmental parameters, I added the parameters on AWS as secure strings with Parameter Store after adding IAM role to my instance.

+## To test Gmail API, I changed some logic because you need to defeat the frontman in order to go to the invite page.
+Just choose rocks as the agents will always choose scissors.
+After you defeat the frontman, go to the invite page, and type any name and your email address.
+I used my Gmail account to send an email as the API requires higher security policies.
+I limited the number of times that emails can be sent within 5 minutes, which is 10.

 ## 🚀 DB/Login deliverable

 For this deliverable, I did the following.
 I checked the box `[x]` and added a description for things I completed.